-Debt financing is the technical term used to describe most borrowing.
-Whether the credit is a business loan, invoice finance, or a commercial mortgage, all are called Debt Finance.
+Debt financing is the technical term to describe most borrowing.
+Whether the credit is a business loan, invoice finance, or a commercial mortgage, all are Debt Finance.
 The specifics may vary, but the concept is that the business is taking on debt.
 The lender will give you cash in return for regular repayment that adds up to the principal amount borrowed and interest.
 Therefore, in debt finance, the lender has entirely the knowledge of how much they will profit in a given timeline.

 Meanwhile, Equity fundraising is selling shares in your business to investors.
 The new stakeholders will benefit from any growth in your company as well as suffering if losses happen.
 The percentage of the market they own can fluctuate in value depending on how your company performs.
 Accordingly, it has a high risk to manage as part of a longer-term strategy for capitalists and private investors.

 Mezzanine is the third option.
 The procedure varies between lenders, but the overall idea is that it’s a combination of some of the risk and reward of equity investment — a combination of concepts with the more predictable middle-term income of a loan.

 The standard agreement in this platform is a loan that ‘converts’ to an equity share after a set timeframe elapses.
 It can also be the lender’s discretion, which means if things go well, the business can gain back the money.
 However, if the company could not pull back, the lender can recover costs through the shares in the company that increase in value.

 How does Mezzanine Financing Work?

 Mezzanine financing channels the gap between debt and equity financing.
 It is one of the highest-risk forms of debt.
 However, it offers some of the highest returns when compared to other debt types that often rates between 12% and 20% per annum.